Instructions for Form 8908 (01/2023)

 The credit is $2,500 for each home sold or leased after 2022 and eligible to participate in the:

-• Energy Star Residential New Construction Program that meets the Single-Family Home Requirements but is not certified as a Zero Energy Ready Home,
+• Energy Star Residential New Construction Program that meets the single-family home requirements but is not certified as a zero energy ready home, or

-• Energy Star Manufactured New Homes Program that meets the Single-Family Home Requirements but is not certified as a Zero Energy Ready Home, or
+• Energy Star Manufactured New Homes Program that meets the single-family home requirements but is not certified as a zero energy ready home.

-Generally, reduce the expenses incurred in the construction of each new home by the amount of the credit.
-However, do not reduce the expenses when determining the adjusted basis of a building for purposes of the low-income housing credit.
-Also, expenses taken into account for either the rehabilitation credit or energy credit part of the investment tax credit must not again be considered in determining the energy efficient home credit.
+Generally, you must reduce the expenses incurred in the construction of each new home by the amount of the credit when figuring your basis in the property.
+However, do not reduce the expenses by the amount of the credit when figuring the adjusted basis of a building for purposes of the low-income housing credit.
+Also, expenses taken into account for either the rehabilitation credit or the energy credit part of the investment tax credit must not be taken into account when figuring the energy efficient home credit.
 See sections 45L(e) and (f).

 The credit is $5,000 for each home sold or leased after 2022 and eligible to participate in the: